brianjriddle/astrix-wiki/Configuring-Astrix.md

 ```

 ### META-INF/astrix/settings.properties
-Astrix allows overriding the default values used for each setting by adding a `META-INF/astrix/settings.properties` to the classpath.
-At Avanza we
+The `settings.properties` provides a convenient way to override the default values provided by Astrix by adding a `META-INF/astrix/settings.properties` file to the classpath.
+It could be used to set corporate wide default values by sharing a jar containing `settings.properties` file.
+For instance it could be used to say that `"com.mycorp"` should be scanned for api-providers, avoiding the need to duplicate such configuration on every instance of AstrixConfigurer throughout an enterprise.

-share a single "corporate" jar containing the default settings used at Avanza:
+At Avanza we share a single "corporate" jar containing the default settings used at Avanza:

 #### Example content of META-INF/astrix/settings.properties
 ```properties